'Dark Times': Trump Slams FBI Raid at His Mar-a-Lago Home as a Political Assault

 The U.S. Justice Department decline to comment.

-One such strongly worded criticism came from Florida Gov. Ron DeSantis.
-This, though many mainstream media outlets have sought to cast DeSantis as a Trump rival gunning for the presidency in 2024.
+One such strongly worded criticism came from Florida Gov. Ron DeSantis – though many mainstream media outlets have sought to cast DeSantis as a Trump rival gunning for the presidency in 2024.

-Justice has launched an early-stage investigation into Trump's removal of official presidential records to his Florida estate, a source familiar with the matter said in April.
+The Department of Justice has launched an early stage investigation into Trump's removal of official presidential records to his Florida estate, a source familiar with the matter said in April.

-The U.S. House of Representatives Oversight Committee at that time announced it was expanding an investigation into Trump's actions and asked the Archives to turn over additional information.
-Trump previously confirmed that he had agreed to return certain records to the Archives, calling it "an ordinary and routine process."
+The House Oversight Committee at that time announced it was expanding an investigation into Trump's actions and asked the National Archives to turn over additional information.
+Trump previously confirmed he had agreed to return certain records to the Archives, calling it "an ordinary and routine process."

+It is "particularly urgent," political adviser Dick Morris told Newsmax, "for us to elect Donald Trump president again.
+Our entire country depends upon it.
+A system of government depends upon it.

 Reuters contributed to this report.